-The Florida Medical Association seeks legislation that a two-year statute of limitation on medical negligence actions be imposed on the filing of a complaint to the Agency for Health Care Administration (AHCA) after said incident or discovery of said incident; and further the FMA seeks legislation that requires the investigation of AHCA or other appropriate agencies be completed, and recommendation of the Board of Medicine be adjudicated, within one year of the date of the filing of the complaint.
-The time for completion of adjudication by the Board of Medicine may be extended at the mutual agreement of the physicians and the

-Board of Medicine until such time as the underlying suit is settled or adjudicated.
-(Res 97-48, 1997) (Reaffirmed BOG 2007) (Reaffirmed HOD 2015)
+The Florida Medical Association seeks legislation that a two-year statute of limitation on medical negligence actions be imposed on the filing of a complaint to the Florida Department of Health after said incident or discovery of said incident; and further the FMA seeks legislation that requires the investigation of the Department or other appropriate agencies be completed, and recommendation of the Board of Medicine or the Board of Osteopathic Medicine be adjudicated, within one year of the date of the filing of the complaint.
+The time for completion of adjudication by the Boards may be extended at the mutual agreement of the physicians and the Boards until such time as the underlying suit is settled or adjudicated.
+(Res 97-48, 1997) (Reaffirmed BOG 2007) (Reaffirmed HOD 2015) (Reaffirmed with technical amendments HOD 2023)

-P 430.011 REPORTING CODE 15S (ARCHIVED)
+P 430.011 REPORTING CODE 158 (ARCHIVED)